farlee2121/DevEssentialsBlog/content/draft/2023-08-11-Ionide-test-explorer.md

 - reliably run individual tests and groups of tests
 - Go to test code from the test item in the explorer

-I'd also like to
+I'd also like
-- See the test explorer update as code updates
+- Reliable explorer updates as the test code updates (i.e. test method renames)
-- Run tests from an line lens / from a control in proximity to the test code
+- Running tests from a line lens / from a trigger close to the test code
-- Debug tests
+- Test Debugging
-- Test across .NET languages
+- Testing across .NET languages

 None of the existing .NET explorers covered all the requirements.